 Main Page Content

-Nominations will be accepted until 4 pm on Friday, January 24, 2020.
+Nominations will be accepted until the date and time listed on the application.
 Students may self-nominate or be nominated by a College department or office.
 If a student is being nominated by a department, it is highly recommended that the student be included in the process to ensure that all areas of accomplishment are included.

 Nomination packets include the following:

 - Completed Nomination Form that details the student's accomplishments in any of the following areas:

 - General and Special Awards areas of outstanding achievement as listed above

 Letters of Recommendation should be submitted as part of the nomination packet using the Online Nomination Form.
 If preferred, letters of recommendation may be submitted by the author directly to email@example.com, but must be received by 11:59pm on Wednesday, January 20, 2021 in order to be included.

 A campus selection committee comprised of faculty, staff, and one first-year student will review the nominations and select the candidates to recommend for the president’s consideration and approval.

 Upon approval from the president, the nominees are submitted to SUNY for final approval.
 If chosen, each recipient will receive notification from SUNY directly.

 Recipients will be recognized at three distinct ceremonies: